DanConwayDev/ngit-relay/DEPLOYMENT.md

 ## Deploy to VPS

-To deploy this application to a fresh VPS over SSL, follow these steps:
+To deploy this ngit-relay to a fresh VPS over SSL, follow these steps:

 ### Prerequisites